UW-Madison-DataScience/swcarpentry-workflows-in-practice/testing.md

 **Based on materials by Katy Huff, Rachel Slaybaugh, and Anthony Scopatz, original document from [boot-camps](https://github.com/UW-Madison-ACI/boot-camps/blob/2015-06-03/python/testing/Readme.md)**

+**NOTE: This lesson relies on the use of the `nose` testing framework for Python.
+This testing framework is no longer supported.
+The concepts introduced here are still relevant, but the specific syntax may not be.**

 # What is testing?

 Software testing is a process by which one or more expected behaviors